Conditional Simulation Using Diffusion Schr\"odinger Bridges: Experimental Details

 For the CelebA dataset, we use a U-Net architecture with 4 resolution levels each with 2 residual blocks and self-attention blocks at $16\times16$ and $8\times8$ resolutions.
 The numbers of filters at each resolution level are 128, 256, 256, 256 respectively.
-The total number of parameters is 39.6m.
+The total number of parameters is 39.6m, and we use batch size 128 for training.
 For each CDSB iteration, 10k or 25k training steps are used, corresponding to $L=50$ or $L=20$ CDSB iterations in total.
 For smaller $\gamma_\textup{max}$, we find that higher number of CDSB iterations are beneficial.

 For $N=20,50$, CDSB generates a minibatch of 100 images in approximately 12, 30 seconds when run on a Titan RTX.
-As a baseline comparison, we find that CDSB-Cond with $N=20$ even outperforms a standard CSGM with $N=200$, which achieves PSNR/SSIM values of approximately 20.98/0.62.
-To ensure that conditional initialization is not the sole contributor to the gain in sample quality, we further compare CDSB-Cond ($N=50$) to a CSGM ($N=50$) with conditional initialization.
-The forward noising process is also modified to the discretized Ornstein–Uhlenbeck process targeting $\pref(x|y)$ as described in \Cref{subsec:targetawareforward}.
+As a baseline comparison, we find that CDSB-C with $N=20$ even outperforms a standard CSGM with $N=200$, which achieves PSNR/SSIM values of approximately 20.98/0.62.
+To ensure that conditional initialization is not the sole contributor to the gain in sample quality, we further compare CDSB-C ($N=50$) to a CSGM ($N=50$) with conditional initialization.
+The forward noising process is also modified to the discretized Ornstein--Uhlenbeck process targeting $\pref(x|y)$ as described in \Cref{subsec:targetawareforward}.
 This modification achieved PSNR/SSIM values of 20.84/0.59 (\textit{c.f.} \Cref{tab:imagemetrics}), which indicates that the CDSB framework presents larger benefits in addition to conditional initialization.

 As another baseline comparison, the SNIPS algorithm \citep{kawar2021snips} reports PSNR of 21.90 for 8 CelebA test images and, when averaging across 8 predicted samples for each of the images, a PSNR of 24.31.
 The algorithm requires 2500 iterations for image generation, or approximately 2 minutes for producing 8 samples when run on an RTX 3080 as reported by \cite{kawar2021snips}.
 On the same test benchmark, CDSB with $N=50$ achieved PSNR values of 21.87 and 24.20 respectively in 3.1 seconds, thus achieving similar levels of sample quality using much less iterations.
 Furthermore, the SNIPS algorithm is applicable specifically for tractable linear Gaussian inverse problems, whereas CDSB is more general and does not rely on tractable likelihoods.